 The eight-speed automatic transmission is seamless in delivering power to all four wheels with the help of an electronic limited-slip differential (E-LSD). and noise, vibration, and harshness are controlled remarkably well.
 The GV80 handles as expected out of a luxury SUV.
 Steering is light, effortless, and there is not a lot of road feel transmitted to the driver.
 Having been tested and developed on the Nurburgring, the GV80 can more then hold its weight in the corners and will easily handle all that its driver will ever throw at it.

-Fuel consumption is officially rated at 12.9L/100km in the city and 10.4L/100km on the highway for a combined figure of 11.8L/100km whereas our observed fuel economy figure for our week of city-heavy commuting was a thirsty 15.3L/100km.
+Fuel consumption figures have not been published at the time of writing and our observed fuel economy figure for our week of city-heavy commuting was a thirsty 15.3L/100km.
 While that figure may seem high, it is in line with our expectation in the segment given what we observed in the Acura MDX and Lexus GX 460.
 Premium grade 91-octane gasoline is recommended for the Genesis GV80.

 Genesis has raised the bar as it relates to interior appointments; they have outdone themselves with the GV80 3.5T Prestige.
 The leather is silky smooth, the microfiber suede headliner is soft, and the genuine wood trim feels, well, genuine.
 Genesis employed an elegant South Korean architectural philosophy called ‘the beauty of white space’ when designing the GV80’s interior which emphasized on a minimal use of physical buttons and having an open feeling of the cabin.